Last Updated: [December 31, 2019]

 Our Services aim to provide you with access to the personal information you submit and the means to update it.
 This can be accomplished by logging into our Services or contacting us using the contact information below.
 Under certain circumstances, we may ask you to verify your identity before your request is processed.
 This will be done free of charge except where it would require a disproportionate effort.
 We may reject requests that are unreasonably repetitive, require disproportionate technical effort (for example, developing a new system or fundamentally changing an existing practice), risk the privacy of others, or would be extremely impractical (for instance, requests concerning information residing on backup tapes).

 If you desire to deactivate your account please contact us using the contact information below.
 Upon your request, your account will be deactivated and your personal information and Records will be securely archived.
-We retain archived information for a period of five years (or longer if required by law) as necessary to comply with legal obligations, resolve disputes and enforce our agreements and other authorized uses under this Policy.
+We retain archived information for a period of five years (or longer as permitted by law) as necessary to comply with legal obligations, resolve disputes and enforce our agreements and other authorized uses under this Policy.

 Please note that, unless you are an administrator who has administrative rights over another user’s account pursuant to a Healthcare Provider User Agreement, you are not entitled to review the content of another user’s account.
 Accordingly, if you have used our Services to share personal information with another user or other party, you will not be able to access, update or delete that shared information pursuant to this Policy or your User Agreement.
 Please also note that other users may submit personal information that identifies you.
 You will also not be able to access, update or delete that information pursuant to this Policy or your User Agreement.
 In either case, certain users - such as healthcare providers - may be required under HIPAA and other applicable laws or regulations to retain such information for extended periods of time.
 This means that until our User Agreement with such user(s) terminate(s), we will continue to retain such information on their behalf.
 HIPAA grants patients certain rights to access and correct certain health information their healthcare providers retain about them.
 Patients should submit requests to access or correct their health information directly to their healthcare providers.

-You should also be aware that we store indefinitely non-personal information, including Engagement Data and de-identified health information, as well as all information that you have share on any of our public forums, blogs, communities, surveys and the like.
+You should also be aware that we store indefinitely non-personal information, including Engagement Data and de-identified health information, as well as all information that you have shared on any of our public forums, blogs, communities, surveys and the like.

 Key Health Medical Solutions, Inc.